-You can change the background colour of your stage by making sure nothing on the stage is selected so your document properties are showing in the Properties Panel.
-Then you can select a colour using the Stage colour option.
-Stage:
+Tip You can change the background colour of your stage by making sure nothing on the stage is selected so your document properties are showing at the bottom.
+Then you can select a colour using the Background option.
+Background:

 2. Save the file as Train.